-If you´re conducting a large scale SEO campaign, you need to constantly monitor your websites and verify that your ads are displaying correctly.
-The old fashioned way was to hire people in each region you were targeting for verification.
+If you´re conducting a large-scale SEO campaign, you need to constantly monitor your websites and verify that your ads are displaying correctly.
+The old-fashioned way was to hire people in each region you were targeting for verification.
 You can think of a thousand ways that could go wrong, and cost you more money than you are willing to fork out.

 So, due to their low cost and ease of access, data center proxies soon became part and parcel of SEO efforts.
-They were quickly adopted to gather competition intelligence and formulate sound pricing strategies.
+They were quickly adopted to gather competitive intelligence and formulate sound pricing strategies.

 However, many websites adopted measures to block IP addresses that didn’t come from residential venues and put up limits to requests.
-They also came up with clever tactics like honeypot pages to mislead bots and derail any data gathering effort.
+They also came up with clever tactics like honeypot pages to mislead bots and derail any data-gathering effort.
 Datacenter proxies were thus rendered kind of useless for certain automated SEO tasks.

 The best part is that even if they get caught, websites generally are reluctant to block them as they are being used by thousands of other legit users simultaneously.

-Mobile proxies have proven to work wonderfully with most data gathering bots in the market, and software like Jarvee, for those who manage multiple social media accounts as part of their marketing campaign.
+Mobile proxies have proven to work wonderfully with most data-gathering bots in the market, and software like Jarvee, for those who manage multiple social media accounts as part of their marketing campaign.